thiago-a-souza/MongoDB/README.md

 Prior to version 3.2, inserting one or multiple documents into a collection was performed using the same *insert* function.
 This is still allowed for backward compatibility, but more appropriate functions were introduced, according to the number of documents loaded: *insertOne* and *insertMany*.

-If the document loaded does not specify an unique *_id* field, MongoDB creates automatically an *ObjectId*.
+If the document loaded does not specify the unique *_id* field, MongoDB creates automatically an *ObjectId*.
 This field represents the document's primary key, in other words, there are no duplicate documents with the same *_id* in the collection.

 ### insertOne